 - 5.1 In order to satisfy the requirements of the SEA Directive, we must seek the views of the statutory environmental consultation bodies designated in the SEA Regulations.
 These are the Environment Agency, Natural England and Historic England.
-We will, however, also consult more widely and encourage any interested organisation or individual to comment. - 5.2 This Scoping Report will be made available for comment from 21st May to 16th July 2018.
-Consultees are requested to focus on the following questions: - Are the PPPSIs reviewed appropriate? - Are there any other baseline indicators which should be used to provide useful information? - Are the sustainability issues identified considered appropriate? - Do the SA objectives cover all necessary issues? - 5.3 All comments received will be recorded, considered and made publically available.
+We will, however, also consult more widely and encourage any interested organisation or individual to comment. - 5.2 This Scoping Report will be made available for comment from 23rd March 2020 to 18th May 2020.
+Consultees are requested to focus on the following questions: - Are the policies, plans, programmes, strategies and initiatives (PPPSI) reviewed appropriately? - Are there any other baseline indicators which should be used to provide useful information?

+- Are the sustainability issues identified considered appropriate? - Do the SA objectives cover all necessary issues? - 5.3 All comments received will be recorded, considered and made publicly available.
 They will inform any subsequent redrafting of the Scoping Report if this is deemed necessary.